What is being done to help hedgehogs?

 Fragmentation is a major issue affecting hedgehogs.
 This means that fences, walls, new developments and roads are all breaking up green spaces that hedgehogs depend upon.

 These barriers are making it harder for hogs to get from one green space to another.
 Learn more about what we are doing to help.

 Managing parks and green space for hedgehogs

-PTES and BHPS have recently launched a series of courses specifically targeting the commercial sector – i.e. those people either directly or indirectly involved in the management of large areas of parks and open species in our towns and cities.
+PTES and BHPS have a series of courses targeting the commercial sector.
+They are aimed at people either directly or indirectly involved in the management of large areas of parks and open species in our towns and cities, including:

 - park managers and contractors

 - developers and planners